2023 Tinig ng Kababaihan

 February

-2The Right of Women to Use her Maiden NameThis episode discussed women’s rights to use their maiden name in accordance with the Civil Code of the Philippines, as well as the terms and conditions for using or reverting the maiden name.
+2Gender Equality in Relationships and its Relevance to the Filipino FamilyThis episode discussed women’s rights to use their maiden name in accordance with the Civil Code of the Philippines, as well as the terms and conditions for using or reverting the maiden name.

 Listen/watch here.